py-daily/pywebguard/docs/core/config.md

 - `enabled`: Whether user agent filtering is enabled (default: `True`)
 - `blocked_agents`: List of blocked user agent strings (default: `[]`)
+- `excluded_paths`: List of endpoint paths where user-agent filtering should be bypassed.
+        Useful for allowing monitoring tools to access health check endpoints like '/ready' or '/healthz'. (default: `[]`)

 ## Penetration Detection Configuration